Thomas Charles Wright: Independence struggle and naval battles

-In early 1824, Bolívar knew that despite the Patriot Army success on land, unless the South American revolutionary armies could control the seas off their coasts, they would forever be under sea blockade from imperial Spain.
-General Bolivar appointed Wright to the newly fledged united pacific naval squadron.
+Early in 1824, Bolvar realized that, despite the Patriot Army's victories on land, the South American revolutionary troops would always be subject to Spanish imperial rule over the oceans.
+Wright was appointed by General Bolivar to the newly formed United Pacific Naval Squadron.

 After Guayaquil seized independence, a young British naval officer John Illingworth Hunt, was appointed as Commanding General of the Maritime Department.
 Immediately he took care of organizing everything concerning the Navy.
 The new government was acquiring some ships, indispensable for the maintenance of the Grancolombiana sovereignty in the Pacific.
 Thus, in 1823, the first Ecuadorian naval force was formed with the following warships; the schooner Guayaquileña, the brig Chimborazo and the corvette Pichincha.

 Wright, who in February 1824 was promoted to captain, became Commodore of the South Squadron, and embarked on the brig Chimborazo, where he had his flag pennant hoisted, and conducted patrols along the Peruvian coast with seven transports properly equipped and ready to assist in the transfer of troops, when Bolívar, who was with his army in Peru, would require it.
 Bolívar with his army, defeated the royalist forces at the Battle of Junín on 6 August 1824.
 After this, Wright was instructed to proceed to Callao with a squadron of five ships and was placed under the orders of Admiral Martin Guise, head of the United Squadron.

 The Grancolombian units, forming this squadron, participated in some naval actions against the royalists and also in the blockade of Callao, the last Spanish stronghold in South America.

 Bolívar installed him as a Commodore of the Pacific Southern Squadron.
 He was appointed to command this small fleet of ships including Chimborazo, Guayaquileña, Pichincha, and other minor vessels in support of Admiral Martin Guise and joined the Patriotic naval force blockading off Callao.
 Wright, Admiral Martin Guise, and a handful of other former Royal Navy officers spearheaded the blockade of Callao that successfully fought the Spanish naval squadron sent to lift the blockade of the besieged city.
 The first ship under his command was Guayaquileña, formerly Lady Collier.
 During the blockade, the Spanish royalist ships based in Callao tried to run the blockade and escape, and became engaged in combat with the blockading fleet.
 He was highly praised for his action.
-During the exchanges Wright's brigantine Chimborazo sustained three water-line hits and collided with the ship 'Asia', but he prised himself free and escaped.
+During the exchanges, Wright's brigantine Chimborazo sustained three water-line hits and collided with the ship 'Asia', but he was able to free himself and escape.
 The blockade held and Callao capitulated in early 1826 and Spanish rule in South America was at a close.
 During this period Wright on Chimborazo had become personally close to Bolívar and he ferried him from port to port over the entire Pacific coast.
 Bolívar while at sea was at most risk of capture and at his most vulnerable and his aides strongly advised against these sea voyage risks.
 Despite this, Bolívar continued to sail with Wright, one of his original officers on voyages from port to port.